brendan-duncan/wgsl_reflect/README.md

 ## Usage

-The *wgsl_reflect.module.js* file is a self-contained roll-up of the project that can be included in your project and imported with:
+The *wgsl_reflect.module.js* file is a self-contained roll-up of the library that can be included in your project and imported with:

 ```javascript
 import { WgslReflect } from "./wgsl_reflect.module.js";